DSOlab/widera_2023_access/PartB.md

 community in general, a dedicated web site will be crated granting open access and browsing of the project's intermediate progress/outcome.

+Dissemination will also aim in improving capacity and involvement of the Widening country in Space Geodesy and the wider field of Space studies in general, via promoting know-how, innovation and familiarization with trending and future applications relevant to field.
+Target audience will be both the public and the private sector.

-**Task 4.1 Design and Implementation of a dedicated web site**
+**Task 4.1 Design and Implementation of a dedicated web site** Th host institute will design and implement a dedicated web site for the project, assisting partner networking capabilities and efficiency as well as dissemination of ACRONYM outcomes and results and in general outreach material.

+**Deliverable D4.1** Project web page

 **Task 4.2 Sharing of technical knowledge and know-how** Lectures and presentations prepared by the consortium experts (see [WP2](#wp2) will be made available (on-line, free access) to any interested parties, on demand.
+Users will be able to browse content and watch video-lectures.

+**Deliverable D4.2** Online video-lectures for each technique (DORIS, SLR and VLBI)

 **Task 4.3 Promoting Innovation**
-The host institute will organize a seminar to take place in Greece, for the presentation of ACRONYM, dissemination of its scientific output and results and promote innovation in the field of Space Geodesy and Orbit Determination.
+The host institute will organize a seminar to take place in Greece, for the presentation of ACRONYM, dissemination of its scientific output and results and promote innovation in the field of Space Geodesy, Orbit Determination and Space Studies in general.
 The expert partners will introduce and present novelties and current and future trends and applications that can have an effect in the related market.
 The seminar will be open and targeted towards Greece's public research organizations as well as the private sector.

+**Deliverable D4.3** Seminar on recent trends in Space Geodesy and Orbit Determination

 **Task 4.4 Open-Access Publications**
 Each of the expert partners will collaborate with the host institution in the